suzannejmatthews/treezip/README.md

 For detailed command usage, compile the TreeZip program and type:
 ./treezip --help

-If you use TreeZip 3.0, please cite our paper (to appear):
+If you use TreeZip 3.0, please cite our paper:

 Matthews, SJ.
 Heterogeneous Compression of Large Collections of Evolutionary Trees.
 IEEE/ACM Transactions on Computational Biology and Bioinformatics:Special Issues on Software and Databases, to appear.
 November 2014.
 DOI: 10.1109/TCBB.2014.2366756